AsDeep/NFC4PRA-GSI/README.md

   - Initial release

 ## Troubleshooting
- - If stuck at boot, simply reboot once and see if boot resumes.
+ - If stuck at boot, simply reboot once and see if boot resumes
- - If boot fails again, please provide device and Magisk logs.
+ - If boot fails again, please provide device and Magisk logs

 ## Credits
 - [topjohnwu](https://forum.xda-developers.com/member.php?u=4470081) for Magisk and its module template
-- [Darkest-Dark](https://forum.xda-developers.com/member.php?u=9044321) for his Magisk Module that inspired this work.
+- [Darkest-Dark](https://forum.xda-developers.com/member.php?u=9044321) for his Magisk Module that inspired this work
-- [Dil3mm4](https://forum.xda-developers.com/member.php?u=9034316) for his version of LineageOS where the initial files belonged to.
+- [Dil3mm4](https://forum.xda-developers.com/member.php?u=9034316) for his version of LineageOS where the v1 files belonged to
-- [haky86](https://forum.xda-developers.com/member.php?u=4883214) for his version of AOSiP where the current files belong to.
+- [haky86](https://forum.xda-developers.com/member.php?u=4883214) for his version of AOSiP where the v2 files belonged to
-- [kountry83](https://forum.xda-developers.com/member.php?u=3756725) for his Pie NFC fix
+- [kountry83](https://forum.xda-developers.com/member.php?u=3756725) for his Pie NFC fix and where the v3 files belong to

 ## Links
 - [XDA Forum Thread](https://forum.xda-developers.com/p8lite/p8-lite-2017-development/flashable-nfc-kirin655-devices-t3811916)